 3. Floating Head Exchanger (P, S, T, and W Type Rear Headers)

-In this type of exchanger, the tubesheet at the rear header end is not welded to the shell but allowed to move or float.
-The tubesheet at the front header end is of a larger diameter than the shell and is sealed similarly to the fixed tubesheet design.
+In this type of exchanger, the system allows the tubesheet at the rear header end to move or float instead of welding it to the shell.
+The system seals the tubesheet at the front header end, which has a larger diameter than the shell, similarly to the fixed tubesheet design..

-Thermal expansion can be accommodated, and the tube bundle can be removed for cleaning.
+We can accommodate thermal expansion, and we can remove the tube bundle for cleaning.
 The S-Type Rear Head is the most popular choice for the rear header.
-Floating head exchangers are suitable for high temperatures and pressures but are generally more expensive compared to fixed tubesheet exchangers.
+High temperatures and pressures suit floating head exchangers, but they are generally more expensive compared to fixed tubesheet exchangers.

 How Does Shell and Tube Heat Exchanger Work?